 Associate Professor Andrew Dodd

 Andrew Dodd is Director of the Centre for Advancing Journalism.
-He was a broadcaster at ABC Radio National, where he presented several programs and founded the long running Media Report program and was a reporter at ABC TV's 7.30 Report.
-Andrew teaches Researching and Writing Stories and his latest book is Upheaval: Disrupted Lives in Journalism.
+He was a broadcaster at ABC Radio National, where he presented several programs and founded the long running Media Report program.
+He was a reporter at ABC TV's 7.30 Report and a media and business reporter at The Australian newspaper.
+He has also worked for Crikey.com.au and Radio Netherlands and written for several other publications.
+Andrew teaches Researching and Writing Stories; his latest book is Upheaval: Disrupted Lives in Journalism.

 Dr Louisa Lim